October Baby

 The inciting incident occurs at 13 minutes when Hannah confronts her parents and they reveal the devastating truth: she is an abortion survivor.
 Her birth mother tried to abort her, and she was left in a medical waste bin before being saved..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Hannah decides to join the road trip to New Orleans and Mobile, secretly planning to use the trip to find her birth mother and get answers about why she was unwanted., moving from reaction to action.
+This reveals the protagonist's commitment to Hannah decides to join the road trip to New Orleans and Mobile, secretly planning to use the trip to find her birth mother and get answers about why she was unwanted., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Hannah has a severe breakdown and health crisis.
 She confronts the deepest darkness: the belief that she is fundamentally unwanted, a mistake, and that her very existence was rejected.
 Her sense of self nearly dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.